teddy-spec/iluminati-boys/USAGE.md

 # Notes
 This guide is far from complete.
 Functionality may change over time, and new dependencies are added and removed as time goes on.

-If you are experiencing issues, please raise them in the [faceswap Forum](https://faceswap.dev/forum) or the [FaceSwap Discord server](https://discord.gg/FdEwxXd).
+If you are experiencing issues, please raise them in the [faceswap Forum](https://faceswap.dev/forum) .
 Usage questions raised in this repo are likely to be closed without response.